jakobilab/glembotskilab-web/content/home/publications.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.

-title = "Selected publications" subtitle = "[Click for full list of publications](/publication/)"
+title = "Latest publications"
+subtitle = "[Click for full list of publications](/publication/)"

 [content]